Aquanty/rtd-hgs/docs/source/index.rst

 The following command can be used to truncate the range of output times.

 Plot control file instructions !
-Plot control file instructions !
-Truncate time domain !

 --------------

-|

 #. **t1, t2** Time range [T] of the domain.